 Culturally responsive practice (CRP) is not an intervention; rather, it is a pedagogy that gets to the heart of less tangible but critical teacher competencies, including dispositions, mindsets, and beliefs.
 Each of these facets are foundational to healthy teacher-child relationships and learning.
 This pedagogy is implemented at the individual, instructional, and institutional levels and affects the school climate for all children, especially for culturally, linguistically, and ethnically diverse children and families.
-In using a CRP framework, teachers teach to children's strengths and use cultural knowledge to support a positive learning environment.
+In using a CRP framework, teachers teach to children's strengths and use cultural knowledge to support a positive learning environment.103 relationships as on instruction.
+105 Culturally responsive teachers are "warm-demanders."
+They are supportive, personable, enthusiastic, understanding, and flexible, yet rigorous in expecting and demanding high-quality academic performance from both themselves and their students.
+Through a process of self-reflection, culturally responsive teachers become aware of the effects of various forms of bias and build understanding about their students' culture in order to strengthen their relationships with students and promote supportive learning environments.
+106 Changing mindsets, attitudes, and beliefs are important precursors to creating more empathy, addressing implicit biases, and ultimately changing behavior and disciplinary decisions.

 One of the pillars of CRP is teacher mindsets, including attitudes and expectations.
-Teachers' mindsets impact perceptions about students' potential, motivations, intentions, and behaviors, as well as their decisions about disciplinary actions.
+104 Teachers' mindsets impact perceptions about students' potential, motivations, intentions, and behaviors, as well as their decisions about disciplinary actions.
 These decisions, in turn, affect the teacher-child relationship.
-Research shows that children's academic outcomes depend as much on teacher-child Culturally responsive practice is a culturally supported, learner-centered context, where the strengths students bring to school are identified, nurtured, and used to promote student achievement.
+Research shows that children's academic outcomes depend as much on teacher-child

+Culturally responsive practice is a culturally supported, learner-centered context, where the strengths students bring to school are identified, nurtured, and used to promote student achievement.110